aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### float ramNodeArray::getTimestamp()

-Returns the last update client time of the ramNodeArray.
+Returns the last updated client time of the ramNodeArray.
-The last update client time is updated when RAMDanceToolkit recieved new OSC data of the node array.
+The last updated client time is updated when RAMDanceToolkit received new OSC data of the node array.

 ---